Kamasutra (manga): Plot

 Prof. Takeshi Aikawa is researching the location of an ancient Indian princess, Princess Surya of Gupta Empire.
-Prof. Aikawa's grandson, Ryu, becomes involved when the group of gangster attacking Ryu and his spoiled girlfriend Yukari and ransacks his grandfather's apartment in search for information about the princess until Ryu witnessed as he discovered the manuscript which actually was an ancient Indian sex manual called Kamasutra.
+Prof. Aikawa's grandson, Ryu, becomes involved when a group of gangsters attack Ryu and his spoiled girlfriend Yukari and ransack his grandfather's apartment in search of information about the princess until Ryu witnesses as he discovers the manuscript which was an ancient Indian sex manual called Kamasutra.
 Ryu goes to India to help his grandfather.
-There, he finds his grandfather's assistant, Shakti, who introduces him to learn the techniques which found in Kamasutra.
+There, he finds his grandfather's assistant, Shakti, who introduces him to learn the techniques found in Kamasutra.

-Ryu and Shakti flight towards to Prof. Aikawa locations, however, they're kidnapped by the same gangsters who are working for an ancient Indian cult, the Naga Tribe, and soon takes them into the Palace of Naga.
-Ryu is sexually drained and physically debilitated while in captivity, but his grandfather and adventurous Indy Yakko manage to save them.
-Afterward, Prof. Aikawa's group goes to Khajuraho Temple to find a golden cup-like artifact called the Sex Grail, which is sealed inside of Rama's sculpture and with it they able to locate and retrieve the frozen princess Surya, who was resting at Himalayas, with using the grail to revive Surya from suspended animated state.
+During a trip to Prof. Aikawa's locations, Ryu and Shakti are kidnapped by the same gangsters working for an ancient Indian cult, the Naga Tribe, and are soon taken to the Palace of Naga.
+Ryu is sexually drained and physically debilitated while in captivity, but his grandfather and adventurous Indy Yakko manage to rescue them.
+Prof. Aikawa's group goes to Khajuraho Temple to find a golden cup-like artifact called the Sex Grail, which is sealed inside of Rama's sculpture.
+With it, they can locate and retrieve the frozen princess Surya, who was resting at the Himalayas, using the grail to revive Surya from the suspended animated state.

-Meanwhile, having failed at obtaining the grail, the person behind the attacks, the Old Master, dies and his son, Prince Rudra assumes the leadership for the tribe, and raping Jody, the Old Master's personal doctor in the process.
-He then personally kidnaps Surya with the intention of obtaining her love juice to be used with the grail.
+Meanwhile, having failed at obtaining the grail, the person behind the attacks, the Old Master, dies, and his son, Prince Rudra, assumes the leadership of the tribe, and sexually assaults Jody, the Old Master's doctor, in cold blood.
+He then personally kidnaps Surya to obtain her love juice to be used with the grail.
 Rudra then tries to obtain the grail and succeeds by deceiving Ryu into an exchange of the princess for the grail.
-After obtaining the grail (and kidnapping Ryu in the process), he sends his henceman, Hige Godzilla to trick Yukari into raping Surya for them.
-Yukari does so and is also captured and is jailed along with Ryu before they are crushed and stuck by a wall trap.
-Yakko, however, is able to track them down and rescues them.
-While trying to escape, they're confronted by Rudra, who uses his mystical power to attacking them, but they still escape.
+After obtaining the grail (and kidnapping Ryu in the process), he sends his henchman, Hige Godzilla, to trick Yukari into raping Surya for them, which she does so and is also captured and jailed along with Ryu before they are crushed and stuck by a wall trap.
+Yakko, however, can track them down and rescue them.
+While trying to escape, they're confronted by Rudra, who uses his mystical power to attack them, but they still escape.